Bayakala/FunDA/README.md

 ### defining user-defined-task

-As a functional stream, It seems that some of the data access and processing in *FunDA* could be achieved in some pure functional ways such as:
+As a functional stream, It seems that some of the data access and processing in *FunDA* could be achieved in some pure functional ways like the following:

 ```
 fdaStream.map(row => transformData(row)).map(action => runQueryAction(action))
 ```
-unfortunately the fact is pure stream combinators lack powerful and flexible flow control abilities that are so crucial for processing stream elements and therefore user-defined-task is introduced to cope with the situation. user-defined-tasks are functional combinators designed by users each to achieve a single task.
-And a much more complexed final task could be achieved by composing many of these tiny tasks in a specific order and then ***startRun***.
-The signature of FDAUserTask[ROW] is as follows:
+unfortunately the fact is pure stream combinators lack powerful and flexible flow control abilities that are so crucial for processing stream elements, therefore **user-defined-task** is introduced as a programming model to deal with the situation.
+User-defined-tasks are functional combinators designed by users each to achieve a single minimal task, and a much more complexed final task could be assembled by composing many of these tiny tasks in a specific order and then ***startRun***.
+The signature of *FDAUserTask[ROW]* is as follows:

 ```
   type FDAUserTask[ROW] = (ROW) => (Option[List[ROW]])

 ```
-an user-defined-task takes a row as input, use or transform it, and as a way of flow control, signify the state of next step of stream by returning ***Option[List[ROW]]*** as a result of execution of fda_next, fda_skip or fda_break.
-The input row must be extended from FDAROW and could be either a data-row or action-row.
+the above reads: an **user-defined-task** takes a row as input, use or transform it, and as a way of flow control, signify the state of next step of stream by returning **Option[List[ROW]]** as a result of execution of fda_next, fda_skip or fda_break.
+With the strong-typed-row requirement in place, the involved row types must extend from **FDAROW** and could be either a data-row or action-row.
-##### Strong-typed-rows
+##### types of rows
-FunDA streams are strong-typed, all rows must extend FDAROW.
+*FunDA* streams are strong-typed, all rows must extend **FDAROW**.
 There are several categories of rows:

-* data-row: any case class extending FDAROW with parameters representing fields:
+* data-row: any case class extending **FDAROW** with parameters representing fields:
    **case class TypedRow(year: Int, state: String, value: Int) extends FDAROW**
-* action-row: case class extending FDAROW with a **Slick DBIOAction** wrapped inside the parameter as follows:
+* action-row: case class extending **FDAROW** with a **Slick DBIOAction** wrapped inside the parameter as follows:
-   **case class FDAActionRow(action: FDAAction) extends FDAROW** sometimes we need to target an action row to be run in different database context, we can define any freely as long as they extend FDAROW:
+   **case class FDAActionRow(action: FDAAction) extends FDAROW** sometimes we need to target an action row to be run in different database context.
+In that case we can just define any case class and extend **FDAROW**:
    **case class MyActionRow(action: FDAAction) extends FDAROW**
-* error-row: case class extending FDAROW with a caught Execption object wrapped inside its parameter.
+* error-row: case class extending **FDAROW** with a caught Exception object wrapped inside its parameter.
    **case class FDAErrorRow(e: Exception) extends FDAROW**
-   user can define their own error row for different exceptions as long as they extend FDAROW:
+   user can define their own error row for different exceptions as long as they extend **FDAROW**:
-   **case class MyErrorRow(msg: String, e: Exception) extends FDAROW
+   **case class MyErrorRow(msg: String, e: Exception) extends FDAROW**
-* null-row: a signal used to represend EOS(end-of-stream):
+* null-row: a signal object used to represent EOS(end-of-stream):
    **case object FDANullRow extends FDAROW**

 ##### standard-operation-procedures
 User-defined-tasks have standard operation procedures as the following:

 1. determine row type by pattern-matching
-2. use row fields to perform data processing
+2. use row fields to perform data processing and transformation
 3. control flow of rows downstream

-the following are listings of a few deferent user-defined-tasks:
+the following are samples of a few different purposed user-defined-tasks:

 ```
    //strong typed row type. must extend FDAROW
   case class StateRow(state: String) extends FDAROW

-  //a logging task. show name and pass row untouched donwstream
+  //a logging task. show name and pass row untouched downstream
   def showState: FDAUserTask[FDAROW] = row => {
     row match {
       case StateRow(sname) =>  //this is my row